markdawson/explore-messages/README.md

 6. Activate it

-...`source venv/bin/activate`
+   `source venv/bin/activate`

 7. Now start up the script:

-...`source start.sh`
+   `source start.sh`
-...It will install dependencies.
+   It will install dependencies.

 8. Now you can use any of the following commands:

 |Command             |Description   |
 |--------------------|--------------|
 |`people()`          |Gives a list of all the people you've had conversations wtih